Welcome to the AWARD WINNING

 “Perched high on the moor and the ultimate in hiking getaways.
 The views are delightful, the whole place has a serene feel and wildlife is in abundance.”
 (MICHELIN Guide Great Britain and Ireland 2019)

 Come and stay in our DELUXE ROOMS WITH A BEAUTIFUL VIEW

-Each of our five en-suite rooms are spacious and comfortable with stunning views across Rannoch Moor and Rannoch Station.
+Each of our five en-suite rooms have stunning views across Rannoch Moor and Rannoch Station.
 Savour the opportunity to gaze across the ever changing wilderness and look out for a train trundling past on the magnificent West Highland Railway.
 Our rooms offer the perfect retreat to unwind and relax while enjoying the best of Highland Scotland.
-The lounge areas are exclusively for the use of residents during the day offering you the chance to escape with a good book by our log burning stove or even to tackle the communal jigsaw.
+The lounge areas are exclusively for the use of residents during the day offering you the chance to escape with a good book or even to tackle the communal jigsaw.

 “Talk about Off the beaten track!, Scott & Steph’s little jewel of a hotel stands at the end of the road, amid a vast moorland wilderness.”
 (The Good Hotel Guide, 2018)